 The Depository Institutions Deregulation and Monetary Control Act of 1980 provides that all depository institutions that maintain reservable transaction accounts or nonpersonal time deposits, as defined in Regulation D issued by the Board of Governors, have borrowing privileges at the discretion of the Reserve Banks.
 Borrowers execute certain lending agreements and deposit sufficient collateral before credit is extended.
-Loans are evaluated for collectibility, and currently all are considered collectible and fully collateralized.
+Loans are evaluated for collectibility.
 If loans were ever deemed to be uncollectible, an appropriate reserve would be established.
 Interest is accrued using the applicable discount rate established at least every fourteen days by the Boards of Directors of the Reserve Banks, subject to review by the Board of Governors.
-Reserve Banks retain the option to impose a surcharge above the basic rate in certain circumstances.
+There were no outstanding loans to depository institutions at December 31, 2003 and 2002, respectively.